Dakota County assistance programs.

 Hosanna Lutheran Church – Offers free clothing, holiday and Christmas toys, and other household items.
 Call 952-435-3332.

 Prince of Peace Church Mission Outpost – Food and clothing is offered.
 Clothing is limited to 10 items, and may have some minimal costs.
 Food and groceries are provided at most twice per quarter.
 Call 952-898-9311

-Basic needs and clothes can be obtained from a few places.
+Free basic needs and clothes can be obtained from a few places.
 The primary options in Dakota County and Hastings include discounted thrift stores as well as clothing closets.
-Everything from free school supplies to hygiene items, diapers, and everyday clothes are available for free or at a low cost.
-More on Dakota County clothing closets.
+Everything from free school supplies to hygiene items, diapers, birthday toys and everyday clothes are available for free or at a low cost.
+More on Dakota County free school supplies and clothing closets.